wagglehands/Particle-Play/readme.md

 Click the Get button next to each variable to see its value.
 Now that you've mastered Particle variables for reading sensor data, let's look at how you can use the function primitive to trigger an action on the device.

-## Particle Functions: controlling a Chainable LED
+# Particle Functions: Controlling a Chainable LED
 As with Particle variables, the function primitive exposes our device to the Particle Device Cloud.
 Where variables expose state, functions expose actions.

 In this section, you'll use the Grove Chainable LED and the Particle.function command to take a heart-rate reading, on demand.

 **Connect the Chainable LED**
 Open the bag containing the chainable LED and take one connector out of the bag.
 Connect one end of the Grove connector to the chainable LED on the side marked IN (the left side if you're looking at the device in a correct orientation).
 Plug the other end of the connector into the Shield port labeled A4.
 As with the Temp and Humidity sensor, you'll need a library to help us program the chainable LED.
 Using the same process you followed in the last module, add the Grove_ChainableLED library to your project in Particle Workbench.
 Once the library has been added, add an include and create an object for the ChainableLED class at the top of your code file.
 The first two parameters specify which pin the LED is wired to, and the third is the number of LEDs you have chained together, just one in your case.
 #include "Grove_ChainableLED.h"
 ChainableLED leds(A4, A5, 1);

 Now, initialize the object in your setup function.
 You'll also set the LED color to off after initialization. leds.init();